 He sat down and started sounding out his feelings.
 He wrote two words, his feelings, which I’ll keep in confidence.
 I asked if he wanted to write why he felt that way and he proceeded to try to sound out his reasoning.
 I was so proud of him for having the courage to put his feelings on the paper.
 I am also truly grateful, after reading these statistics, that we are raising him in an environment where he can share his feelings and isn’t expected to hold onto them forever.

 My husband is rarely active on Facebook, but the other day he was compelled to share a cartoon about toxic masculinity.
-XN has been devoured by toxic masculinity and because it is the only thing that he knows, he tries to transfer this onto Aidan.
-This has caused a lot of heartache already.
-I am comforted to know that Aidan has other male role models who will show him that it is not only ok, but encouraged to show emotion and to admit when he’s sad, scared, nervous, or whatever emotions are perceived to be weak and unmanly.
+XN has been devoured by toxic masculinity and because it is the only thing that he knows, he tries to transfer this onto Liam.
+This has caused a lot of heartaches already.
+I am comforted to know that Liam has other male role models who will show him that it is not only ok but encouraged to show emotion and to admit when he’s sad, scared, nervous, or whatever emotions are perceived to be weak and unmanly.

 I know that I can’t protect my boy from horrible life events, many of which I am sure I will cause, and I can’t prevent him from falling into the black hole of depression.
 What I can do is give him the tools to build a strong sense of who he is and how to cope.
 I can teach him that asking for help is okay and that sharing our most intimate struggles with someone else is one of our greatest gifts.